All Products

 instance

-The NAT gateway ID.
+The NAT Gateway instance ID.

 vpc_id

-The ID of the virtual private cloud (VPC) to which the NAT gateway belongs.
+The ID of the virtual private cloud (VPC) to which the NAT Gateway belongs.

 protocol